 I am 100% about resilience and developing this for our own sake and well-being however I am also asking many questions!
 My reason for exploring this is that it is currently a topic of conversation that is very apparent in a number of discussions and coaching conversations, particularly in the workplace.

-I do wonder if expecting staff/ individuals to focus on their own resilience and putting the emphasis on being responsible for ‘coping better’ whatever the circumstances is somehow shifting the focus away from looking closer at the difficulties – difficulties that might be a genuine source of stress or cause for concern but also seem too big to tackle.
+I do wonder if expecting staff/ individuals to focus on their own resilience and putting the emphasis on being responsible for ‘coping better’ (whatever the circumstances) is somehow shifting the focus from looking closer at the underlying cause.
 At some point surely even the most resilient of people must hit a point where the ‘resilience well’ just runs dry?
 And is this the point where we take a different path?

 Of course, strong personal resilience is hugely important throughout all aspects of life; it enables us to adapt, keep a sense of perspective and manage our emotional responses.

-To keep your resilience levels topped you could try to focus on the following:
+To keep your resilience levels topped up you could try to focus on the following:

 - Try to find at least one thing to learn from difficult situations and take a ‘solution focused’ approach – this lets us see things as a challenge which can be overcome rather than a problem that can not be resolved

 - Try to keep a positive outlook, believe in your own ability to cope and be confident that you have the skills and mindset to take everything in your stride

 - Do not be self-critical.
 If you aren’t able to get the outcome you would prefer, focus on accepting the outcome and move forward as soon a possible.
 We can not possibly get it right every time.
 (Unless you know something I don’t!)